-With the growing use of digital technology, the construction industry is more vulnerable than ever to cybersecurity threats.
-With the amount of work now completed online and on computers or tablets—from building information modeling (BIM) to invoices, building automation services and everyday correspondence about projects—construction companies are opened up to innumerable cybersecurity threats and liability.
-If a company is not adequately protected against exposure, the associated costs can be financially crippling.
+With the growing use of technology in the construction industry, firms are more vulnerable than ever to cyber security threats.
+The amount of work done on online with computers or tablets—from building information modeling (BIM) to invoices and everyday communication—exposes construction companies to countless security threats and cyber liability.
+If a company isn’t adequately protected against cyber attack, the costs could be financially crippling.

-Cyberthreats expose companies to liability risks constantly.
-For example, if you unknowingly send someone a virus that attacks their system and gives a hacker access to sensitive information, that would come back as a liability claim against your cyber liability policy.
+Cyber attacks are a constant threat and can expose companies to major liability.
+For example, if you unknowingly send someone a virus that attacks their computer system and gives a hacker access to sensitive personal information, it could come back as a claim against your cyber liability policy.
+The problem is there is no standard policy, and what’s covered can vary among the options.

-Some elements to look for in your cyber coverage include:
+Some things to look for in your cyber coverage include:

 Previously published in the October 2016 issue of Construction Business Owner